View full screen

-Also closed are Livonia’s Jack E. Kirksey Recreation Center, Livonia Public Libraries, the Livonia Senior Center, playgrounds, and the Dog Park through June 12, in alignment with Gov. Gretchen Whitmer’s Executive Order.
+Also closed are Livonia’s Jack E. Kirksey Recreation Center, Livonia Public Libraries and the Livonia Senior Center.
 The Livonia Senior Center will continue to operate its Senior bus transit programs and host Wayne County’s Meals on Wheels program.

 Below is a list of contact numbers to use during the closures.
 Staff will be limited, so please be patient with us.